 Step 3: Determine Inference

-Recall that we can make deductive or inductive arguments.
+Arguments can be deductive or inductive.
 Deductive arguments make their conclusion necessarily true or false.
 Inductive arguments merely make their conclusion more or less probably true — thus admitting the possibility that the conclusion is wrong.
 One way to test whether an argument relies on deductive or inductive inference is to check whether and how its premises support its conclusion.

 Step 4: Check validity (a.k.a., support)